FAQs: Genital herpes

 What is recurrent genital herpes?

-Genital herpes is caused by the herpes simplex virus.
-The first signs of infection are small lumps, then blisters which quickly turn into painful sores a few millimetres across.
-The sores can last for 5 to 10 days and in a first episode there is often a mild flu-like illness with fever, lethargy, and irritability.
+Genital herpes is caused by herpes simplex virus.
+The first signs of infection are usually some tingling or discomfort followed by small lumps, then blisters which quickly turn into painful sores a few millimetres across.
+The sores can last for 5 to 10 days.
+In the first episode there is often a mild flu-like illness with fever, lethargy, and irritability as well.
 Sometimes a flu-like illness can develop without typical genital ulceration and sometimes there is also a vaginal or urethral discharge.
 The sores will eventually heal, even with no treatment.
 The virus is not gone but remains quietly in nerve cells close to the original infection - it is this virus which can then break out again and cause a recurrence of symptoms.
 Symptoms are usually less severe in subsequent episodes.
 Sores in a totally different area are not likely to be linked to the original outbreak and should be checked again by a doctor.

 How do I know if the sore is genital herpes or something else?